Rast1234/vkd/README.md

 vkd (en)
 ===

-VK dumper - save stuff your vk.com to local drive
+VK dumper - save stuff from your vk.com to local drive
 ---

 **Features:**